 If you enjoy pigs feet, you may also like our slow cooker neck bones recipe!

-The History Behind Pig Feet in Cooking
+The History of Pigs Feet in Soul Food

-Pig’s feet might not be the first thing that comes to mind when you think of a delicious meal, but they’ve been an important part of Southern and soul food cooking for generations.
-Like many traditional soul food dishes, the history of cooking pig’s feet comes from a time when Black cooks had to make the most of what was available to them.
+Pigs feet might not be the first thing that comes to mind when you think of a delicious meal, but they’ve been an important part of Southern and soul food cooking for generations.

 During slavery, enslaved Africans were often given the leftover or unwanted parts of animals, while their enslavers kept the prime cuts for themselves.
-But instead of letting these cuts go to waste, Black cooks turned them into something flavorful and nourishing.
-Pig’s feet, chitterlings (pig intestines), ox tails, and smoked neck bones all became part of a resourceful and deeply flavorful cuisine.
-These dishes are a testament to the creativity, resilience, and skill of soul food cooking.
+But instead of letting these cuts go to waste, cooks turned them into something flavorful and nourishing.

-We’re sharing this pig’s feet recipe to honor its history.
+We’re sharing this pigs feet recipe to honor its history.
 This dish is one of many that show how Black cooks turned humble ingredients into something truly special.
 Cooking and sharing these recipes keeps that history alive and celebrates the deep roots of soul food.

 Ingredients